 Being a cautious driver comes with a number of obvious benefits.
 Beyond improving your safety, driving responsibly will make you eligible for cheap car insurance in New Hampshire.

-Our results showed that Geico led the pack for this driver category, followed closely by State Farm.
+Our results showed that Safeco led the pack for this driver category.
 Our study focused on 29-year-old male and female drivers who commuted 12,000 miles per year.

 Best Rates For Teen Drivers